 To automatically have assets set to inactive, select Asset Settings from main menu.

 Kenna uses the scanner data to determine when an asset was last seen.
 After an asset has exceeded the inactivity limit that you choose in Asset Settings, Kenna will automatically set the asset status to inactive.
+You can choose 30, 90, 180, or a custom number of days.
+30 days is the most common setting across Kenna clients.

 If an asset appears in scan data after it has been set to inactive, Kenna sets the Asset back to active and it will reappear in all other areas of Kenna reporting and processing.
 A nightly job runs, which compares the last seen dates on Assets and sets them to active or inactive to meet the rule set in Asset Settings.
 Using this feature helps ensure that the risk picture portrayed by your Risk Meters is accurate and up-to-date.